ibm-cloud-docs/cloud-object-storage/getting-started.md

 # Getting started with IBM Cloud Object Storage
-In this getting started tutorial, we'll take you through the steps needed to create buckets, upload objects, and set up access policies to allow other users to work with your data."
+In this getting started tutorial, we'll take you through the steps needed to create buckets, upload objects, and set up access policies to allow other users to work with your data.
 {: shortdesc}

 ## Before you begin